 Redpanda on your own Kubernetes

 The quickstart guide includes instructions for creating Kubernetes clusters, but you’re not limited to those options.
 By skipping the Kubernetes creation, the rest of the guide can be used to install on any Kubernetes cluster.

 Once you have Redpanda set up, you can use

-rpk, Redpanda’s CLI utility, to interact with Redpanda.
-The quickstarts mentioned in this post show you how to execute some basic commands, such as
+rpk, Redpanda’s command-line interface (CLI), to interact with Redpanda.
+The quickstart mentioned in this post shows you how to execute some basic commands, such as

 rpk can do for you.